deepanshs/csdmpy/docs/examples/2D{1}-datasets/2D{1}-datasets.rst

 Scalar, 2D{1} datasets
 ----------------------

-The 2D{1} datasets is two dimensional, :math:`d=2`, with one single-component dependent variable, :math:`p=1`.
-Here, we present examples of 2D{1} datasets with scalar dependent variable.
+The 2D{1} datasets are two dimensional, :math:`d=2`, with one single-component dependent variable, :math:`p=1`.
+Here, we present examples of 2D{1} datasets with the scalar dependent variable.

 .. include:: astronomy.rst
 .. include:: nmr.rst